bpt26/usher_wiki/docs/source/tutorials.rst

 The placement metadata file in this example is also passed into -s as well as -M to ensure that all samples with placement information are included in the output.
 -z fills out additional random samples to contextualize the data. b1500_uncertainty.tsv can be drag-and-dropped onto the Auspice view to display additional colorings.

-The expected output can be viewed `here. <https://nextstrain.org/fetch/raw.githubusercontent.com/bpt26/usher_wiki/main/docs/source/b1500_annotated.json>`_
+`The expected output can be viewed in full here. <https://nextstrain.org/fetch/raw.githubusercontent.com/bpt26/usher_wiki/main/docs/source/b1500_annotated.json>`_

 .. _introduce-tutorial: